Overall Landscape

 Fiscal policy

-• UK economic growth moderated in the second quarter to 0.3%, down from 0.7% in the first three months of the year.
-Momentum is expected to slow further in the second half of the year, with growth for 2025 as a whole forecast to be around 1%, a similar pace to last year.
+• UK economic growth moderated further in the third quarter to 0.1%, down from 0.7% and 0.3% in the first two quarters of the year.
+Activity is expected to remain subdued for the final three months of the year, with growth for 2025 as a whole forecast to be around 1.3%, a pace consistent with last year and in line with expectations for growth in 2026.

 • Uncertainty about the global trading environment continues to weigh on sentiment.
-The latest Deloitte CFO survey for the second quarter of 2025 shows that geopolitics remains the top external risk for businesses, with finance leaders choosing to prioritise defensive strategies such as cost reduction.
-CFOs expect capex, discretionary spending and hiring are expected to fall over the next 12 months.
+The latest Deloitte CFO survey for the third quarter of 2025 shows that geopolitics remains the top external risk for businesses, accompanied by a rising concern over weak UK productivity and competitiveness.
+Finance leaders are choosing to prioritise defensive strategies such as cost reduction and expect capex, discretionary spending and hiring to fall over the next 12 months.
 Other timely economic indicators suggest consumers also remain cautious, prioritising saving over spending.

 Resources (click to open)